 5. “Never use camera directions or ‘we see’.”

-Like voiceover or flashbacks, camera directions and “we see” have been overused and abused so much by beginning writers that some maintain an outright ban.
+Like voiceover or flashbacks, camera directions and “we see” have been overused so much that some maintain an outright ban.

 6. “This idea’s been done before.”

-Other public domain classics such as Frankenstein and Dracula are adapted and re-imagined year after year.
-Directors like Quentin Tarantino liberally borrow from and pay homage to their favourite films.
-According to some, everything is a remix:
+Other public domain classics such as the works of Shakespeare are re-imagined year after year.
+Directors like Quentin Tarantino also liberally borrow from and pay homage to their favourite films.

 7. “Don’t let the audience get ahead of the characters.”

-There’s a knee-jerk reaction that if the audience can figure something out earlier than the characters this will inevitably result in boredom or disengagement, leading to script notes like these.
+There’s a knee-jerk reaction that if the audience can figure something out earlier than the characters this will inevitably result in boredom.

 Again, this is genre and story-dependent rather than working as blanket advice.
 A murder mystery, for example, is definitely weakened if the audience find the solution before the characters.

-This sense of anticipation, of dramatic irony, is also what makes films worth re-watching and why trailers spoil movies.
-Whether the audience are supposed to know the same, more or less than the characters, it’s more important to be deliberate and in control of the flow of information.
+This sense of anticipation, of dramatic irony, is also what makes films worth re-watching.
+Whether the audience are supposed to know the same, more or less than the characters, it’s more important to be in control of the flow of information.